“But these are simple tweaks then why would you charge me so much?”

 “Your rates are so high.
 These are just small changes.”

-“This is way too much of money!
-I thought these are quick tweaks.”
+“This is way too much of money.
+I thought these are easy tweaks.”

 Well, I will stop here.
 These are some common phrases every developer would hear and are obvious for a client to say so.